George B. Boomer: Battle of Champion Hill

 The position gained by the above movement was a strong one, and enabled us to stop the enemy who outnumbered the 26th Missouri, which finally drove the Confederates from before it, after firing forty rounds of ammunition.
 Being nearly surrounded by the enemy, we changed our position under heavy fire, but the position was so strong that the loss was slight considering the hot engagement.
 We charged the rebels, drove them back and captured a number of prisoners.
-On falling back to Acting General Boomer's position, he earnestly complimented the 26th Missouri for their gallant conduct on the field."
+On falling back to Acting General Boomer's position, he earnestly complimented the 26th Missouri for their gallant conduct on the field.

 Death

 Six days after the heroic actions at Champion Hill, Colonel Boomer was killed in the second assault on Vicksburg on May 22, 1863.

 According to Benjamin Devor Dean, on May 22 Colonel Boomer led his men on a brave charge upon one of the forts that made up Vicksburg's defenses.
 Colonel Boomer had advised against storming the fort, warning his superiors that it had not yet been "silenced" of its arms.
 But his superiors did not listen to his advice, so Colonel Boomer and his men charged the fort gallantly.
 As Boomer predicted, the fort had not been silenced and immediately he and his men came under heavy fire - "an incessant shower of shot, shell and rifle balls."
 Colonel Boomer and his men were momentarily forced to take cover.
 Soon afterwards, Colonel Boomer courageously decided to push on - he personally "rose up, and had shouted "Attention!" as if to resume the charge, when a rifle ball struck him in the head, killing him instantly."
-Colonel Boomer, who was already an Acting General at the time, had just been commissioned Brigadier General - but he himself would never know this.
-Reportedly, the commission as Brigadier General arrived in camp shortly after his death.